 All parents would love their young children to be responsible and help with some of the household chores, but you might be wondering if it’s too early to ask your 3 or 4-year-old to tackle some of the chores already.
 Even though it’s true that toddlers are messy and still have limited attention spans and tolerance to frustration, raising a responsible child as early as 3 years old is possible!

 Based on the What to expect: The toddler years guide, here are some ideas of which house chores you can ask your 36-month-old to help with.
-Most of them will be fun to do and will exercise his cognitive and physical skills as well!
+Most of them will be fun to do and will exercise their cognitive and physical skills as well!

 - Pick up toys and putting them away.